nimaid/DiscreteQLogic/README.md

 <img src="https://github.com/nimaid/DiscreteQLogic/raw/main/Images/Circuits/nm_xnor.PNG" width="400px" />

 ### Enabler / 3-State Driver (16Q9R)
 This component is a bit unique, as it is the only one to use a P-channel MOSFET.
 This circuit takes 2 inputs, `In` (input) and `en` (enable).
 When `en` is 1, the output is equal to `In`.
 However, when `en` is 0, the output is in a state known as "high impedance".
-This is a state that is neither a 0 (Ground) or 1 (VCC), but instead it electrically disconnects the output entirely.
+This is a state that is neither a 0 (Ground) or 1 (VCC), but instead the output is electrically disconnected entirely.

 This is extremely useful when you want to have 2 signals occupy the same wire at different times.
 If you hooked up, say, the outputs of 2 AND gates to each other directly, then if the first was outputting 1 (VCC) and the second was outputting 0 (Ground), then there would be a short-circuit through that wire and those gates, which would cause the device to malfunction and likely sustain damage.
 By putting enablers between the outputs and their shared wire, and by *only enabling a single output at a time*, you can avoid such a disaster.